KyleHuang-dev/raact-blog-page/README.md

 ## How It's Made:
 **Tech used:** React, PostgreSQL, JavaScript, NodeJS, Express, CSS, Mui.
 - Blogs Page is a full stack web application following MVC architecture.
-It runs on Node.js and Express for the backend, React and MUI to render the views.
+It runs on Node.js and Express for the backend, React and MUI to render the views, and get the data from ProstgreSql database.
+- The Blog Page implement pagination with a limit of 6 blogs shown at a time.
+This pagination is done on the server, the server will only return 6 blogs at a time.
+Created two view pages and multiple reusable components.

 ## Deployment